run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 > The --attach flag also sets ``--tty`` and ``--stdin`` to true.

 --command
->  If set, overrides the image's entrypoint with the command supplied after '--'
+>  If set, overrides the image's entry point with the command supplied after '--'

 >  Example: ``--command script.py --args 10000``